 I also saw a momentary flash (residual energy?) of a Native gentleman.
 He’d appeared to us in the same place – the back left corner (where there’s a break in the wall) – during a 2003 visit to Gilson.

-The Lawrence headstones remain among the most active in the cemetery.
-Many of our photos produced orbs, but the most vivid were around the Lawrence stones.
+The Lawrence headstones have remained among the most active in the cemetery.
+Many of our photos showed orbs.
 Here are two photos taken within seconds of each other:

 This is a good reminder of the importance of always taking two photos, as close together as you can.
 (If that orb looks familiar, it’s because we’ve photographed it before.
 From a slightly different angle, it’s in the photo in my article, Gilson Road Cemetery – ghost orbs return 6/02.)

 Rufus Lawrence – like many people interred in this isolated cemetery – has been difficult to find in any records of the era.
 Despite numerous records for other members of the Lawrence (or Laurence) family, and generally good census records (at least for adult males), Rufus and others in Gilson remain elusive.